oli-clive-griffin/induction-heads-demo/README.md

 # Induction heads

-Trying to force the formation of induction heads
+Demonstration encouraging the formation of induction heads.
+(I'm going to tidy up this repo soon)